-Though there are several non-oxidizing biocides available in the market, only a few such as Menadione/ Vitamin K are used in ballast water treatment system as they tend to produce toxic by-products.
-A lot of research is being made in this field to make more non-oxidizing biodes feasible for use in ballast treatment plant.
+Though there are several non-oxidizing biocides available in the market, only a few such as Menadione/ Vitamin K are used in ballast water treatment systems as they tend to produce toxic by-products.
+A lot of research is being made in this field to make more non-oxidizing biocides feasible for use in ballast treatment plants.

 Ultra-Violet Treatment Method

-Ultraviolet ballast water treatment method consists of UV lamps which surround a chamber through which the ballast water is allowed to pass.
+The ultraviolet ballast water treatment method consists of UV lamps that surround a chamber through which the ballast water is allowed to pass.
 The UV lamps (Amalgam lamps) produce ultraviolet rays which acts on the DNA of the organisms and make them harmless and prevent their reproduction.
-This method has been successfully used globally for water filtration purpose and is effective against a broad range of organisms.
+This method has been successfully used globally for water filtration purposes and is effective against a broad range of organisms.

 Note: It generally takes approximately 2-4 days for the inert gas to asphyxiate the organisms.
-Thus, this method is usually not suitable for ships having short transit time.
-Moreover, such type of systems can be used on ships with perfectly sealed ballast tanks.
-If a ship is already installed with an inert gas system, then a deoxygenation system will not require more space on board ships.
+Thus, this method is usually not suitable for ships having short transit times.
+Moreover, such types of systems can be used on ships with perfectly sealed ballast tanks.
+If a ship is already installed with an inert gas system, then a deoxygenation system will not require more space onboard ships.